jiujiucs17/DSP2021-Team-D2/README.md

 - sklearn

 ## How to run the prototype dashboard
-There are two ways two run the prototype.
+There are two ways to run the prototype.
 In both ways, it is recommended to use a python venv to keep the main environment clean.

 ### 1. Easiest way: Directly run from terminal
 1. Download the DataSystemProject_prototype folder, and cd to it in terminal.